Nek5000/NekDoc/source/problem_setup/case_files.rst

 SESSION.NAME
 ------------

-To run Nek5000, each simulation must have a ``SESSION.NAME`` file.
+To run *Nek5000*, each simulation must have a ``SESSION.NAME`` file.
 This file is read in by the code and gives the path to the relevant files describing the structure and parameters of the simulation.
-The ``SESSION.NAME`` file is a file that contains the name of the simulation and the full path to supporting files.
+It contains the name of the simulation and the full path to supporting files.
 For example, to run the eddy example from the repository, the ``SESSION.NAME`` file would look like:

 .. code-block:: none